-SAW Generator To prove that read and write access from the D Flip-Flop and the FIFO are working, the same saw signal has been generated as in figure 21, however the signal was put into the FIFO and not the DAC directly.
-The resulting saw wave can be seen in figure 23 together with the FIFO Empty flag.
+SAW Generator To prove that read and write access from the D Flip-Flop and the FIFO are working, the same saw signal has been generated as in figure xxi , however the signal was put into the FIFO and not the DAC directly.
+The resulting saw wave can be seen in figure xxiii together with the FIFO Empty flag.
 The FIFO Empty flag, as explained before, is inverted and starts/ends the complete D/A conversion, until further data is received.

-Figure 23: Measurement of a generated SAW signal with the FIFO Empty flag
+Figure xxiii: Measurement of a generated SAW signal with the FIFO Empty flag

-The time difference betwen a store and complete write cycle can be seen in figure 25, while figure 24 shows the transmission between dac and fifo in more detail.
+The time difference betwen a store and complete write cycle can be seen in figure xxv, while figure xxiv shows the transmission between dac and fifo in more detail.

-Figure 24: A transmission between the FIFO and the DAC
+Figure xxiv: A transmission between the FIFO and the DAC

-Figure 25: A fifo store operation in contrast to the load operation
+Figure xxv: A fifo store operation in contrast to the load operation

 The initialisation routines and read/write operations for the DAC module are basically the same as for the UART module, and have thus been ommitted.
-They can be seen in listing 2.
+They can be seen in listing II.

 '''

 int routine(){

-2

 '''